Rush hour traffic during a snowfall on Halifax's MacDonald Bridge.

-Our Maritime Fall has been warmer than usual, but sadly colder weather has arrived.
-It also means adjusting your driving habits for wintery and snowy conditions.
-For many drivers, you are likely making plans to get your winter tires on your vehicle.
-As insurance advisors, we often get this question: “will winter tires save me money on car insurance?”
+It’s that time of year, time to get your winter tires on.
+While we have enjoyed a warmer-than-usual Fall, the temperatures are dropping, and road conditions invariably become more challenging.
+Hopefully, you already have plans to get your winter tires on your vehicle.
+As insurance advisors, we often get this question: “Will winter tires save me money on car insurance?”
 Here’s what you need to know about winter tires.

 In Nova Scotia, New Brunswick and most other provinces, winter tires are not mandatory but highly recommended.
+Our provincial governments have opted to raise awareness over imposing a law.
 Since 2008, Quebec has been the only province in Canada where snow tires are mandatory.
 This requirement only applies to motor vehicles registered in Québec, including rental cars.
 British Columbia also requires winter tires on some highways in mountainous areas.
+It should be noted that studded tires can be used in Nova Scotia from October 15th to May 31st.

 By installing winter tires, you reduce your risk of an accident.
 This is the main incentive for putting winter tires on your vehicles.
 Whether you get an insurance discount depends on your car insurance provider and your province.
 While Ontario has mandated insurance discounts for winter tires, this is not the case in most provinces.